clevergo/clevergo/README.md

 - `Router.PanicHandler` was removed, it is more reasonable to use RecoveryMiddleware in the top level instead.
 - `Router` methods `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, `OPTIONS` were changed to `Get`, `Post`, `Put`, `Delete`, `Patch`, `Head`, `Options` respectively.

+## Contribute

+- Give it a :star: and spread the package.
+- [File an issue](https://github.com/clevergo/clevergo/issues/new) for features or bugs.
+- Fork and make pull request.

 ## FAQ